 3. Folate Healthy:

-Chicken gravy recipes for rice are very high in foliate; it is a great meal for your children during breastfeeding due to the foliate content.
-Also, folic acid helps build healthy red blood cells and helps prevent heart disease and cancer.
+Chicken gravy recipes for rice are very high in folate; due to its folate content, chicken gravy is a great meal for your children during breastfeeding.
+Folic acid helps build healthy red blood cells and helps prevent heart disease and cancer.

 4. High in Lean Protein:

-Chicken gravy recipes for rice are high in lean protein; it contains 22 grams of protein.
+Chicken gravy recipes for rice are high in lean protein; they contain 22 grams of protein.

 5. Low in Sodium: